aws-amplify/amplify-ios-maplibre/README.md

 ## AmplifyMapLibreAdapter for iOS

-The AmplifyMapLibreAdapter is a library that  the Amplify Geo category and the MapLibre SDK.
+The AmplifyMapLibreAdapter is a library that combines the Amplify Geo category and the MapLibre SDK.

 - Registers a custom URL protocol with MapLibre that intercepts and signs calls to AWS Location endpoints.
 This registration occers automatically the first time AmplifyMapLibreAdapter is used to create a map.